-A radiologist skilled in reading CT scans will review your CT images.
+A radiologist skilled in reading CT scans will review your images.
 The radiologist will not talk with you about the results.
-The radiologist will send a report to your provider who referred you for the scan.
+The radiologist will send a report to the provider who referred you for the scan.
 Your own provider will talk with you about the results of your scan.

-You may also read your results on your eCare Results page.
+You may also read your results on your MyChart page.
 If you need copies of your images on disc, call 206.598.6206.